-The Division of Surgical Oncology is comprised of a group of nine faculty members and a superb group of support staff.
+The Division of Surgical Oncology is headed by Flavio Rocha, M.D. and comprised of a group of nine faculty members and a superb group of support staff.
 We have seven surgical oncologists, a Ph.D. researcher and Advanced Practice Providers.
 We are surgical oncology fellowship-trained and one of the first groups to provide surgical oncology services on the west coast.

 Together we provide the complete spectrum of surgical oncology care and have been recognized for our exceptional patient experience ratings.
 Our current focus is on new clinic programs - such as HAIP, Melanoma treatment and novel therapies for cancer patients, such as Hepatic Arterial Infusion - while continuing to provide an exceptional patient experience and a collaborative environment for learners and scholarly effort.